NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 1/Krooth.md

 abilities_mid:
   - name: ""
   - name: "[[Bestiary Ability Glossary/Attack of Opportunity|Attack of Opportunity (Tail Only)]]"
-    desc: "`pf2:r`  Tail only\n"
+    desc: "`pf2:r`  Tail only\n\n* * *\n"

   - name: "Pain Frenzy"
     desc: "  Whenever the krooth is damaged by a critical hit, it gains a +2 status bonus to attack and damage rolls until the end of its next turn.
-It can't use reactions while this frenzy lasts.\n[[Bestiary Effects/Effect_ Pain Frenzy|Effect: Pain Frenzy]]"
+It can't use reactions while this frenzy lasts.\n\n[[Bestiary Effects/Effect_ Pain Frenzy|Effect: Pain Frenzy]]"

 attacks:
   - name: ""